Portland Telegram

 The Portland Telegram was a daily newspaper serving Portland in the U.S. state of Oregon from 1877 until it was acquired by, and merged into, the Scripps-owned Portland News in 1931.
 The News had started out as the East Side News under secretive circumstances in 1906.
 The Telegram was a Democratic paper, despite its founder being a staunch Republican.
+The Portland News-Telegram ceased in 1939 due competition from The Oregonian.